 Like so many industries today, the retail world moves fast.
-And sometimes it happens that in the day to day rush a business incorrectly prices an item.
-When this happens, retailers and consumers are often unsure of their legal obligations and rights respectively.
-If you are uncertain when a retailer must honour an incorrectly priced product, this article discusses the legalities around retailers and wrong prices.
+And sometimes, in the day-to-day rush, a business may incorrectly price an item.
+When this happens, retailers and consumers are often unsure of their legal obligations and rights.

-However, if a retailer displays an item with multiple prices, they are legally required to sell the product at the lower of the marked or displayed prices.
-If they do not wish to do this for commercial reasons, they must withdraw the good from sale until the price is corrected.
+If a retailer displays an item with multiple prices, legally they must sell the product at the lower of the marked or displayed prices.
+If they do not wish to do this for commercial reasons, they must withdraw the good from sale until they correct the price.

 This rule also holds true if a retailer advertises a product with multiple prices.
-However, a retailer is not obliged to sell a product at the lowest advertised price or withdraw it from sale if in the advertisement:
+However, a retailer does not have to sell a product at the lowest advertised price or withdraw it from sale if in the advertisement:

 If a retailer wishes to change the displayed price of a product in a catalogue or advertisement, they must:

-- Publish the retraction such that it has a similar circulation or audience to the advertisement.
+- publish the retraction so that it has a similar circulation or audience to the advertisement.

 Retailers should be careful of advertising prices in a ‘two-price comparison’ manner.
 This kind of pricing includes:

 This kind of advertising can easily mislead customers as to the savings they can achieve.
-For example, a Was/Now advertisement could mislead if the product was not sold at the before price in a reasonable period before the sale.
+For example, a ‘was/now’ advertisement could mislead a consumer if the retailer did not sell the product at the ‘before’ price in a reasonable period before the sale.

-As misleading advertising is an offence for which intention is irrelevant in the ACL, retailers must exercise due caution.
-When intention is irrelevant legally, a retailer can breach the law even though they believed the statement was true when they made it.
+As misleading advertising is an offence under ACL, regardless of whether the retailer intended to mislead customers or not.
+Therefore retailers must exercise due caution.
+As their intention is legally irrelevant, a retailer can breach the law even though they may have believed the statement was true when they made it.
 The ACCC recommends that businesses keep complete records that substantiate all two-price comparison claims.